Skip to main content

 }

-This code creates a basic Web server that listens on port 80.
+This code will create a basic Web server listening on port 80.

 Step 2: Containerize the Application

-# Use the official Golang image as the build environment
+# Use the official Golang image as the building environment.

 FROM golang:1.24-alpine as builder